astroblog/astroblog.github.io/content/posts/2025/2025-03-31-Website Spring Cleaning.md

 - You will notice blurred background images on the home page and on the post pages
 - The underlying website architecture has changed (from Jekyll to Hugo), allowing new features in addition to making the site easier to maintain.

-I would appreciate it if you would email me if you notice something that seems not to be working properly after this overhaul.
+I would appreciate it if you would email me if you notice something that seems not to be working properly after this overhaul or if you have any other comments (positive or negative) about the makeover.